-Credits earned prior to matriculation at Knox are evaluated for transfer by the Registrar.
+Credits earned prior to matriculation at Knox are evaluated for transfer by the Registrar on the basis of official transcripts submitted by the student before arrival.
+Course credits earned at other colleges or universities subsequent to matriculation must be approved in advance by the Registrar.
+Students must return a completed "Transfer Approval" form to the Registrar's Office no later than two weeks before the end of the Knox term prior to when the transfer course is to be taken.
+Usually approval is not given for more than 3 credits taken during a single summer.
+Official transcripts for transfer credits are reviewed by the Registrar in consultation with members of the faculty when necessary.
 In general, liberal arts subjects in which grades of C or better were earned are accepted.
 Transfer work is credited at the rate of .3 Knox credits per semester hour, or .2 credits per quarter hour.
 No more than 18 credits are accepted from community colleges.
 No more than two credits may be earned through correspondence or Internet courses.
 Because of the residency requirement, no more than 22.5 transfer credits overall may be accepted.
 No coursework from foreign universities can be transferred in by students on mandatory academic leave.
+With the permission of the department chair, transfer credits may satisfy major or minor requirements.
 Transfer credits are not counted into the grade point average.